 Think of a framework as an off-the-shelf skeleton of a software application.
 All software has certain functionality that is standard.
 Back in the day, programmers started with a clean slate when they had to write code.
 Writing the same code over and over to implement that standard functionality resulted in libraries that then evolved into frameworks.

 Simply put, frameworks are bits of reusable code that provide specific functionality.
-They offer a standardized way of building software products while saving a great amount of time.
+They offer a standardized way of building software solutions while saving a great amount of time.
 Frameworks serve as a guide to structure code, logic, and other aspects of the backend architecture.

 Data is the heart and soul of the business.
 It comes from many sources in many forms and shapes.
 Customers share their personal information when they place an order, and businesses have data they use to provide their services and sell goods.